blues/app-accelerators/08-power-quality-monitor/drwattson-build.md

 ## Wiring

-This section describes the build steps to create an energy monitor based on the Dr. Wattson energy monitoring board.
+This section describes the wiring changes required to create an energy monitor based on the Dr. Wattson energy monitoring board.

 > We recommend you read Section 5, "Instructions for Wiring Dr. Wattson" in the [Dr. Wattson User Manual] AND these instructions fully before commencing wiring.
 Mistakes can be time-consuming and potentially fatal!